glutanimate/anki-addons-misc/docs/descriptions.md

 ------------------------------------------

-## editor-random-list.py: Insert Randomized Lists
+## editor-random-list: Insert Randomized Lists

 Allows you to insert **randomized lists** into your notes.